-The Level 5 unit ‘Communication & Information Management in Adult Care‘ focuses on the importance of communication in adult care settings and how it support partnership working.
+The Level 5 unit ‘Communication & Information Management in Adult Care‘ for the Level 5 Diploma in Leadership and Management for Adult Care focuses on the importance of communication in adult care settings and how it support partnership working.

 As well as developing a learner’s communication skills, this unit also explores the implementation of systems for effective information management.

 It consists of four learning outcomes and a total of 14 assessment criteria.

 - 1. Understand models of communication

 - 1.1 Theoretical models of communication and their relevance to practice.

 - 1.2 Workplace models and methods of communication and their importance

 - 1.3 Reasons for applying different systems of communication

 - 1.4 Ways in which communication underpins effective service operation

 - 1.5 The written word versus the spoken word